babelfish-for-postgresql/babelfish_project_website/_installation/single-multiple.md

 database.
 The `SYS.INITIALIZE_BABELFISH` function will then perform all the steps needed to set up Babelfish.

-Once you are connected to the database via TDS, you can utilize the `USE` command to select the current database as you would do it in Microsoft SQL Server (with `single-db`, you can have only a single database).
+When you connect to the TDS port, you will be connected to the PostgreSQL database defined by `babelfishpg_tsql.database_name`.
+You can then use the `CREATE DATABASE` and `USE` statements as you would in Microsoft SQL Server.
+(If you use `single-db` mode, you can only have a single T-SQL database.)

 ### Choosing a migration mode